-July 30, 1963 – Sweet Water, Ala. was officially incorporated as a municipality.
-(Ala.
-League of Mun.)
+July 30, 1963 – Sweet Water, Ala. was officially incorporated as a municipality, according to the Alabama League of Municipalities.

 July 30, 1965 – U.S. President Lyndon B. Johnson signed the Social Security Act of 1965 into law, establishing Medicare and Medicaid.
 It went into effect the following year and was the country's first national health insurance program.

 July 30, 1965 – Manuel Stablers, who lived on the Franklin Road near Fountain, Ala., found Tom Clausell, 71, sitting under a tree eight miles north of Monroeville.
 Clausell had been missing since July 25, and Stablers took him to the hospital, from which he was released on Aug.
 1.

 July 30, 1968 - Ron Hansen of the Washington Senators made the first unassisted triple play in the Major Leagues in 41 years.